-- 1. solve linear equations (and applications) in one or more variables. - 2. solve systems of linear equations (and applications) by utilizing graphing, elimination, and matrix row-reduction techniques. - 3. solve quadratic functions and to utilize these functions in applications. - 4. utilize both graphical methods and the simplex method to find the optimal value of a linear function, subject to constraints. - 5. find the derivative of a function, interpret the derivative, and use the derivative for business applications.

-Topics: Matrices, linear programming, limits and continuity, derivatives, and optimization.
+- 1. solve linear equations (and applications) in one or more variables. - 2. solve systems of linear equations (and applications) by utilizing graphing, elimination, and matrix row-reduction techniques. - 3. solve quadratic functions and to utilize these functions in applications. - 4. utilize both graphical methods and the simplex method to find the optimal value of a linear function, subject to constraints. - 5. find the derivative of a function, interpret the derivative, and use the derivative for business applications. - Topics: Matrices, linear programming, limits and continuity, derivatives, and optimization.
 Chapter 0 will provide some review but it is expected that you will be competent in terms of Algebra I and Algebra II skills.
 Your text includes some review but if more is needed, you will need to work with me during office hours to master the necessary skills.

 Academic Integrity: You are expected to be familiar with the Academic Integrity Code outlined in the booklet, Academic Integrity at Roanoke College.
 I take this topic very seriously.
 Work shall be your own.
 The use of any electronic device during a quiz or exam is strictly prohibited.
 Any use of such devices during a quiz or exam will be considered a breach of academic integrity.
 Basic handheld calculators may be used on certain quizzes and exams only when permitted by the instructor.
-Cell phones and pagers must be turned off prior to entering the classroom.
-You are not to either send or receive text messages during class!!
+You will not be allowed to share a calculator.
+Cell phones must be turned off prior to entering the classroom.
+You are not to either send or receive text messages during class!
 Students will be required to pledge all work completed for a grade in this class.
 Grading Policy: Your grade in this class will have 3 components: tests and exams, quizzes, and homework/attendance at presentations.

-I am anticipating three tests-each counting 17% of the final grade.
+Tests and Final Exam: I am anticipating three tests-each counting 17% of the final grade.
 The final exam will be comprehensive and will count 20 % of your final grade.

 Quizzes will be given frequently.
-I will give 5-8 quizzes counting 50 points each but I will drop the 2 lowest quiz grades at the end of the semester.
+I will give approximately 6-8 quizzes counting 50 points each but I will drop the 2 lowest quiz grades at the end of the semester.
 At times, we might utilize "pretend" quizzes.
+These are optional but will assist you in studying content that you have not be evaluated on with an actual quiz.
 The quiz average will count 17% of your final grade.

 Homework will be given daily and graded both on effort and completion/accuracy.
 Effort grades may be assigned at any time.
 Included in effort will be the watching of any posted videos.
 I will grade homework on correctness after the assignments have been discussed/checked in class.
 This average will be weighted twice that of an effort grade.
 A homework grade will never be dropped.
 HOMEWORK IS NEVER OPTIONAL!
+HOMEWORK IS ESSENTIAL TO YOUR SUCCESS!
 Your homework average will count 10% of the final grade.